 Step aside, paper clip.
 A Vancouver-based artist is willing to part ways with his Bored Ape Yacht Club NFTs if you have a house in the city to trade.

-Montreal-born Frederic Duquette aka Fvckrender is a futuristic tech-digital artist and a prominent creator in the international non-fungible token space.
+Frederic Duquette, aka Fvckrender, is a futuristic tech-digital artist and a prominent creator in the international non-fungible token space.

 Fvckrender announced yesterday through his Instagram story and Twitter account that he was looking to trade four of the highly-sought-after Bored Ape NFTs for a house in Vancouver.

 🤣🤣 you don’t know if you don’t try pic.twitter.com/vYS2W9Z13e

 — gmRENDER (@fvckrender) January 4, 2022

 “You don’t know if you don’t try,” Fvckrender wrote in his Twitter trade proposal.